Restoration Recovery outpatient addiction treatment logo

 Who kratom and 7-OH treatment is best for

 Restoration Recovery is an outpatient MAT specialty clinic treating kratom and 7-hydroxymitragynine (7-OH) dependence at four locations across Tennessee and North Georgia.
-As Tennessee's kratom and 7-OH ban legislation (Matthew Davenport's Law, HB1649) heads to the governor's desk, more patients are choosing supervised treatment over unsupervised tapering — buprenorphine-based MAT compresses the rough withdrawal window from 7-14 days unsupervised down to several days under clinical supervision, and our active Tennessee clinics typically book a first appointment within the same week.
+Now that Tennessee's kratom and 7-OH ban (Matthew Davenport's Law, HB1649) is signed into law and takes effect July 1, 2026, more patients are choosing supervised treatment over unsupervised tapering — buprenorphine-based MAT compresses the rough withdrawal window from 7-14 days unsupervised down to several days under clinical supervision, and our four clinics typically book a first appointment within the same week.

 What just changed in Tennessee

-The legislation targets retail sale and manufacture of kratom and 7-OH products.
+The legislation bans the retail sale, manufacture, and knowing possession of kratom and 7-OH products.
 It does not restrict treatment access — buprenorphine prescribing for kratom-dependent patients continues unaffected, and Restoration Recovery's four outpatient clinics remain open and accepting new patients.

 For full bill detail (sponsors, amendment history, key dates, federal context), see our Tennessee Kratom & 7-OH Ban Law tracker.